ArtiomL/f5networks/irules/table-manage/README.md

 Example:
 ```
-table set -subtable st\_TABNAMES \<ACTIVE\_TABLE\_NAME\> \<CURRENT\_KEY\_COUNT\> \<HIGHEST\_TIMEOUT\>
+table set -subtable st_TABNAMES <ACTIVE_TABLE_NAME> <CURRENT_KEY_COUNT> <HIGHEST_TIMEOUT>
 ```

- The name of this inventory subtable is stored in the static::invtab variable It has the following structure:
+The name of this inventory subtable is stored in the static::invtab variable.

+It has the following structure:

 Key Name = Active Table Name, Key Value = That Active Table's Current Key Count, Timeout = That Table's Max Timeout

 The referenced style.css file can be downloaded here: https://gist.github.com/ArtiomL/e40f76235e024038b129 You can host it on the pool member, or create an additional HTTP_REQUEST condition, and serve it using the ifile command .tabCounters is the only selector you'll need